jplsek/Basic-CMS-Project/README.md

 * The CMS can allow you to add, edit, and delete pages, like stylesheets, indexes, etc

+* If blogging: An (almost) empty canvas to create your own theme (check assets/style.css)

 ![Screenshot of welcomepage](https://raw.githubusercontent.com/jplsek/Basic-CMS-Project/master/uploads/example.png)

 ## Installation
 1. **You must have a webserver with PHP version 5.5.0 or higher!**

-2. MYSQL must be installed.
+2. MYSQL must be installed if blogging.

-3. The docroot must be owned by the webserver user!
+3. The docroot must be owned by the webserver user.

-4. Put the "cms" folder into the docroot (or everything).
+4. Put the "cms" folder (and "blog" folder if blogging) into the docroot (or everything).

 5. Change the settings according your setup in /cms/settings.php

-6. You should use index.php in the root (NOT cms) for how to set up the 'blogging' portion.
-However, right now, this isn't very clear...
+6. If blogging...

+7. Once the CMS in installed, login and change the 'Settings' arcordingly.

+8. Check index.php for an example of setting up posts.

+9. Done?

 ## Credentials:
 Username: admin